elastiflow/ElastiFlow-Tools/configure/README.md

 ## Author
 - [O.J.
 Wolanyk]

-# ElastiFlow PoC configurator
-Script to streamline getting a PoC ElastiFlow Virtual Appliance up and running.

 What this is:
 ----------------
-This bash shell script can be run on the ElastiFlow Virtual Appliance to help configure an IP, add trial credentials, and configure and download MaxMind enrichment.
+Script to streamline getting a PoC ElastiFlow Virtual Appliance up and running.

 What this script does:
 ----------------